SIT50416 Diploma of Hospitality Management (CRICOS: 102991G)

 This program will be delivered over a period of 104 weeks including a 3-week work placement.

 The course duration for Acacia students who have successfully completed SIT30816 Certificate III in Commercial Cookery and SIT40516 Certificate IV in Commercial Cookery is 26 weeks (20 weeks study and 6 weeks holidays).

 Face to face classroom, Practical training and assessment is completed in commercial kitchen and 48 hours of Work-based Training arranged by the Institute.

 WORK BASED TRAINING

 This course includes work-based training of a minimum of 200 hours/10 weeks.
 During work-based training, students will be able to practice their skills and knowledge in real workplace settings.
 This will assist students to be job-ready at graduation.

-No work-based training applies to this course if student has successfully completed SIT30816 Certificate III in Commercial Cookery from Nova Institute of Technology
+No work-based training applies to this course if student has successfully completed SIT30816 Certificate III in Commercial Cookery & SIT40516 Certificate IV in Commercial Cookery from Acacia Institute

 On successful completion of the course candidates can seek employment as

 - banquet or function manager